Primal world beliefs

-In psychology, primal world beliefs (also known as primals) are basic beliefs humans hold about the general character of the world.
-Historically, the most extensively studied primal world belief is just world belief, which is the belief the world is a karmic place where outcomes are typically deserved.
-Primal world beliefs were recently mapped empirically via statistical dimensionality reduction analysis in a 2019 journal article by Dr. Jeremy D. W. Clifton and colleagues at the University of Pennsylvania.
-This effort revealed twenty-six primal world beliefs that subjects held.
-Most cluster under the beliefs the world is Safe, Enticing and Alive, which in turn cluster under the overall belief the world is Good.
-Each primal is a normally-distributed continuous variable.
-Primals have been shown to be temporally quite stable over time, including across the first several months of the COVID-19 pandemic.
-Primal world beliefs are largely orthogonal to most demographic variables but strongly correlated with many personality and wellbeing variables including depression, optimism, spirituality, extraversion, curiosity, and so forth.
-Primals are thought to inform a wide range of human experiences, from parenting to political ideology.
+In psychology, primal world beliefs (also known as primals) are basic beliefs which humans hold about the general character of the world.
+They were introduced and named by Jeremy D. W. Clifton and colleagues at the University of Pennsylvania between 2014–2019 and modeled empirically via statistical dimensionality reduction analysis in a 2019 journal article.
+This publication posited twenty-six primal world beliefs that people held.
+Most cluster under the beliefs that the world is Safe, Enticing and Alive, which in turn cluster under the overall belief that the world is Good.
+The beliefs that the world is Just or Dangerous had received extensive prior study in other research on the just-world belief, which is the belief the world is a karmic place where outcomes are typically deserved.
+Each primal is modeled as a normally-distributed continuous variable.
+Research has shown that primals remain quite stable over time, including across the first several months of the COVID-19 pandemic.
+Primal world beliefs are largely independent of most demographic variables, but correlate strongly with many personality and wellbeing variables—including depression, optimism, spirituality, extraversion, curiosity, and so forth.
+Researchers think that primals may affect a wide range of human experiences, from parenting to political ideology.